paulowalmeida/ulha-angular-stack/docs/use-case.md

    i) ~9.0.7
   Answer: 1) ~15.0.0
 ```

-### 3. After it, you see something like this on screen and your project is create with success
+### 5.After it, you see something like this on screen and your project is create with success
 ```sh
 Creating the base project. wait...
 CREATE <app_name>/README.md (1061 bytes)